Thursday, August 21, 2025

 This is classic FGI: a fear/greed/ignorance-based system.

 (I have no illusions that I myself am not in danger.
 At some point, if Trump continues on his fascist vector, so called ‘elites’ such as myself, that is, people with a college degree who speak out against him, will become full enemies of the state, subject to arrest.
 This is what Hitler did.
-And it is what Trump’s behavior indicates is coming, if the American institutions and people don’t resist; so far, resistance has been feeble, at best)
+And it is what Trump’s behavior indicates is coming, if the American institutions and people don’t resist.
+So far, resistance has been feeble.)

 In the USA, for now at least, fear has won out over compassion.
 Democracy is based on compassion--equality, respect, mutually beneficial relationships, and human rights.
-These forces of Good and Light did make a change in the country over a period of half a century or so, advancing women’s rights and civil rights.
+These forces of Good and Light did push change in the country, for a period of over half a century.
+Women’s rights advanced and so did civil rights.
 Gay marriage was made legal in the US in 2015.
 It remains to be seen if these advances can withstand the fascist backlash now in progress.

 Darkness is rising.
-I have already written that 11/5, which is November 5th, 2024, the day Trump won the election, was one of the worst days in human history.
-His election tilted the world toward fascism, which increases the likelihood of nuclear war, which will be the end of us.
+I have already written that 11/5 (November 5th, 2024, the day Trump won the election) was one of the worst days in human history.
+He tilted the world toward fascism, which increases the likelihood of nuclear war, which will be the end of us.

 It is possible for humanity to escape FGI (fear-greed-ignorance).
 FGI governance is relatively easy to set up.
-It exploits key weaknesses in the human mind and obvious physical weaknesses in our bodies.
-Simply keeping us afraid that we won’t have food or shelter is enough to lead the majority of people to work jobs that they find meaningless for their whole lives.
+This is why Machiavelli chose fear over compassion as a way to govern.
+FGI exploits key weaknesses in the human mind and obvious physical weaknesses in our bodies.
+Simply keeping people afraid for lack of food or shelter is enough to lead the majority to work jobs that they find meaningless for their whole lives.

 Rulers can and have relied on this cruelty for thousands of years.
-I haven't even mentioned the threats of torture, exile, ‘disappearance, or just public condemnation.
+I haven't yet mentioned the threats of torture, exile, ‘disappearance, or just public condemnation.
 Public condemnation can and has led to lynch parties.
+Might-makes-right is "awesome" in the most dread-inspiring sense of the word.

-Our brain- and cultural-plasticity allow us to be Good.
-To construct Good societies.
+This is the path of Light.
+Our brain- and cultural-plasticity allow us to find it and walk it.
+To progress toward the social construction of Good societies.

-Sadly, Ignorance has had thousands of years to entrench and refine its acculturative techniques.
-Sexism is the oldest aspect of Ignorance, a technique that keeps over half the population down for the material and temporal benefit of the other.
+Sadly, FGI has had thousands of years to entrench and refine its acculturative techniques.
+Sexism is the oldest 'big lie' of Ignorance, a technique that keeps over half the population down for the material and temporal benefit of the other.

-Fascism is a evolved version of FGI, combining the powers of a monarch and a cult leader.
+Fascism is an evolved version of FGI.
+It combines the powers of a monarch with the charisma of a cult leader.
 Totalitarian systems will only become better at controlling minds and bodies, as technology provides more power to do so.
-This will include a better understanding of how to exploit weaknesses in the human mind.
-Subliminal advertising, for instance, already plies our subconscious with prowess.
-It also means that all-encompassing surveillance or robotic enforcement will soon be an option.
+Subliminal advertising, for instance, already plies our subconscious with prowess, thanks to the disrespect for the consumer built into our greed-based economy.
+All-encompassing surveillance or robotic enforcement will soon be an option.
 It is only a matter of time before the human brain itself can be interfaced with computer chips.
-It is already starting to happen.
+It's already happening:

-The ‘latest, greatest’ technologies are hailed for their medical benefits, greasing the way for more research.
-What isn’t mentioned is that they will also be used to make weapons and to police us.
+The ‘latest, greatest’ technologies are hailed for their tangible benefits, such as medical cures (see yahoo link), which greases the way for more research.
+What isn’t mentioned is that these technologies will also be used to make weapons and to police us.
 AI.
 Robots.
 Nanotech.
-All can be wielded for Good or Evil.
-It will depend on who is in charge.
+Whether they are used for Evil depends on who is in charge.

-Are we mature enough to deal with what is coming?
 Technology, more than ever before, will be able to crystallize our self-fulfilling prophecies.
 It will give reality to the projections of our collective unconscious.
-Are we ready, mentally healthy as a species?
+Are we ready to handle this power maturely?

 Humanity will go down one of two paths.
-Fear.
-Or Compassion.
-The later has been initiated in rudimentary and nonperfect forms already, in some countries.
+The path of Compassion has been initiated in rudimentary and nonperfect forms in some countries.
 Fear, on the other hand, has been the norm for thousands of years.

 Maybe Compassion has come to the party too late.
-Probably.
+Probably so.
 But … maybe not.

 Which will you choose?
 Fear.
 Compassion.
 Acquiescence?